 (v) Conduct a maximum of three ignition runs on a single mockup assembly.
 If three ignition runs cannot be obtained with one mockup, a second or third mockup assembly may be required.

 A failure during any of the three ignition runs constitutes a failure of the test sample.

-(C) The mass of the mockup reaches less than 80% of the initial mass.
+(C) The mass of the mockup reaches less than 80% of the initial mass during the test duration.

-(m) Pass/Fail Criterion. - The resilient filling material must pass a minimum of three successive ignition applications.
-The criterion for a sample to pass is that the mass loss of the mockup exceeds no more than 20% of its total initial mass during the 45-minute test duration.
+(m) Pass/Fail Criteria. - The sample must pass a minimum of three successive ignition applications.
+The sample passes if the following criteria are met:

+(1) The mass loss of the mockup exceeds no more than 20% of its total initial mass during the 45-minute test duration.